carpentries-incubator/lc-litsearchr/_episodes/06-interacting-with-r.md

 ~~~
 {: .language-r}

-We've used a couple of functions already in this lesson while you were getting familiar with the RStudio enviroment.
+We've used a couple of functions already in this lesson while you were getting familiar with the RStudio environment.
 Let's revisit some of them more closely.

 We can use `names()` to view the column head names in our csv file.
 ~~~